 As I explain in my post about microcurrent (and the devices I love) I really like Nuface a lot.
 It gives me great plumpness of my cheeks, and it is incredible for my eye area.

 After pausing my Nuface and instead use Foreo Bear for a few weeks, I must sadly say that it doesn’t deliver the same result to me.
-It does make my skin glowy and refreshed (probably due to the massage effect), but I do not see the same result on my face contouring.
+It does make my skin glowy and refreshed (probably due to the massage effect), but I do not see any result on face contouring, lifting, or tightening.

-Now I do know that many other reviewers seem to like Foreo Bear a lot.
+Now I do know that many other reviewers seem to like Foreo Bear.
 And claim they see great results.
-But honestly, for me personally, it does not seem to be as effective as Nuface.
+But honestly, for me personally, it does not seem to come close to the results I have with Nuface.

 One reason might be that Nuface uses lower hertz and can go deeper into my muscles.
 But I do not want to speculate too much.
 All I can say is that I definitely get better results with my Nuface.

 With that said, I do like the feature with T-sonic pulsations.
 It makes the treatment very relaxing (and fun).
 And using that kind of massage on your face is probably beneficial in other anti aging aspects.
-So I will continue to use it from time to time.
+So I might use it from time to time.
 As a variation in my skincare routine.